FCOO/grunt-init-fcoo-leaflet/README.md

 If you want to see a list of installed templates, run the command `grunt-init`

-_Note that this template will generate files in the current directory, so be sure not to create or alter any files in the directory._
+Note that this template will generate files in the current directory, but any files and directories will be saved in a directory named `.ORIGINAL`.